The Complete Stripe Nonprofit Guide For Fundraising & Donations

 Stripe Payments can be a great tool for tech-savvy nonprofits, particularly those that take most of their donations online.
 Stripe’s nonprofit discount is significant and competitive; just keep in mind that not all donations qualify for the discounted rate.
 You’ll also want to factor in the supplemental fees Stripe charges for advanced features; these can add up quickly.

 Looking for more alternatives to Stripe for nonprofits?
-Check out our list of credit card processors for nonprofits.
-Looking for nonprofit-friendly credit cards?
-We can help with that too.
+Check out our best credit card processors for nonprofits.